SIMIDAT/SDEFSR/cran-comments.md

 * local Ubuntu 14.04 install, R-devel
 * local Windows 8.1 install, R 3.2.1 and R-devel

+##Resubmission
+This is a resubmission, in this version I have:
+* Modified the names of files used in the creation of the vignette, now the vignette is created correctly.
+* Modified the Description field of DESCRIPTION file.

 ## R CMD check results
 There were no or ERRORs or WARNINGs.